Looking at how schools might safely introduce Parkour/Freerunning into their programmes.

 What about non –QTS staff, could they safely contribute to the teaching of Parkour/Freerunning in schools?

-See Table 1.
-Teaching Assistants/Lunchtime Supervisors who have completed the Parkour UK Sports Leaders UK Award in Leading Parkour/Freerunning, or the Parkour UK 1st 4sport Level 1 Award in Coaching Parkour/Freerunning (QCF), can assist teachers or coaches in school.
+As shown in Parkour UK’s Awards, CPD & Qualifications, Teaching Assistants/Lunchtime Supervisors who have completed the Parkour UK 1st4sport Level 1 Award for Activators (Parkour/Freerunning), or the Parkour UK 1st 4sport Level 1 Award in Assistant Coaching Parkour/Freerunning (or the previous NQF or QCF equivalent), can assist teachers or coaches in school.

-Teaching Assistants/Lunchtime supervisors who have completed the Parkour UK Sports Leaders UK Award in Leading Parkour/Freerunning, can facilitate students in the playground undertaking basic parkour related moves, as set down by the school.
-This training enables them to facilitate such activity in the same way that they may be trained to facilitate other lunchtime games and activities.
-The award provides them with an awareness to appreciate what Parkour/Freerunning activities are acceptable in a recreational setting, (e.g. some jumping, landing) and to distinguish these from those moves which require further supervision and direction from a qualified teacher and/or coach.
+Teaching Assistants/Lunchtime supervisors who have completed the Parkour UK 1st4sport Level 1 Award for Activators (Parkour/Freerunning), can activate/facilitate students in the playground undertaking basic Parkour/Freerunning activities, as set down by the school.
+This training enables them to activate/facilitate such activity in the same way that they may be trained to activate/facilitate other lunchtime games and activities.
+The Award provides them with an awareness to appreciate what Parkour/Freerunning activities are acceptable in a recreational setting, (e.g. some jumping, landing etc) and to distinguish these from those moves which require further supervision and direction from a qualified teacher and/or coach.

-Teachers delivering Parkour/Freerunning in school, may wish to signpost students to the other awards which are available to them in the Achieving, Leading and Instructing categories, depending on their age.
-(See Table 1).
+Teachers delivering Parkour/Freerunning in school, may wish to signpost students to the other awards which are available to them As shown in Parkour UK’s Awards, CPD & Qualifications, depending on their age.

 Where can I access these qualifications, and how can I be sure they are being delivered by qualified staff ?

-Professional development in Parkour/Freerunning should be endorsed by Parkour UK and delivered by a Parkour UK Educator, who will hold at least Level 3/4 Award in Preparing to Teach in the Lifelong Learning Sector (PTLLS) or equivalent.
+Any professional development in Parkour/Freerunning should be endorsed by Parkour UK and delivered by a Parkour UK Educator, who will hold at least the 1st4sport Level 3 Award for Tutors and Assessors in Sport or an equivalent such as PTLLS, DET etc.

 Where can Parkour/Freerunning be taught?

-In most cases, where Parkour /Freerunning is taught in schools, it takes place indoors.
+In most cases, where Parkour /Freerunning is delivered in schools, it takes place indoors.
 This will also be dependent on the type of qualification that is held by the teacher/coach.
-As noted above a teacher would need to complete the higher level – Parkour UK 1st4sport Intermediate CPD Award in Teaching Parkour/Freerunning, in order to deliver outdoors or use a Parkour UK 1st4sport Level 2 Certificate in Coaching Parkour/Freerunning (QCF) or above qualified coach.
+As noted above a teacher would need to complete the higher level – Parkour UK 1st4sport Intermediate CPD Award in Teaching Parkour/Freerunning, in order to deliver outdoors or use a Parkour UK 1st4sport Level 2 Certificate in Coaching Parkour/Freerunning qualified coach.

 Whilst some existing indoor PE equipment can be used, purpose built Parkour equipment can be purchased from a number of suppliers.
-Purpose built and ‘portable’ Parkour/Freerunning facilities are also available, these should comply with the BSi British Standard for Parkour Equipment BS10075:2013.
-Teachers should avoid improvising with existing equipment other than those items deemed suitable for this activity.
+Purpose built and ‘portable’ Parkour/Freerunning facilities are also available, these should comply with the European Standard for Parkour Equipment, BS EN16899:2016.
+Teachers should avoid improvising with existing equipment other than those items that have been deemed suitable for this activity.
 Guidance on this can be sought through enquiring to Parkour UK or attendance at one of their courses, or from a qualified Parkour/Freerunning coach.